 How do Period Hormones Control The Monthly Flow?

-What happens during the monthly flow, from a hormone perspective:
+What the heck happens during the monthly flow, from a hormone perspective:

 1. Menstrual Phase: The Bleedy Part